-In the right panel, clickto create a new token.
+In the right panel, click Figure 250, “Corelight Ingest Tokens”.to create a new token.
 Be sure to assign it the corelight parser.
-You can see the results of doing this in Figure 2.
+You can see the results of doing this in

 Before leaving this page, view the Corelight token and copy it to your clipboard — or to save it temporarily elsewhere.

-Now that you have a repository set up in Humio to receive data from Corelight, you're ready to configure Corelight.
+Now that you have a repository set up in LogScale to receive data from Corelight, you're ready to configure Corelight.

-To configure Corelight to send data to Humio, to the repository created in the previous section, you'll have to log into the Corelight management interface.
+To configure Corelight to send data to LogScale, to the repository created in the previous section, you'll have to log into the Corelight management interface.
 Navigate to the Sensor menu and choose Export.
 From there, select Export to Splunk HEC.
-Despite the label, this is the preferred option for sending logs from Corelight to Humio.
+Despite the label, this is the preferred option for sending logs from Corelight to LogScale.

-You'll be presented with a screen asking for several setting values similar to the screenshot shown below in Figure 3.
+You'll be presented with a screen asking for several setting values similar to the screenshot shown below in Figure 251, “Configure Corelight”.

-For the first box, the HEC URL, enter your Humio service URL
+For the first box, the HEC URL, enter your LogScale service URL

-if you're using the Humio EU Cloud, you would enter,
+using the LogScale EU Cloud, you would enter,